cbatista8a/environment-server/README.md

 First at all: your_domain.com DNS must point to Server IP

+If you work in local environment add `127.0.0.1  your_domain.com` to your /etc/hosts for correct DNS resolution

 On Nginx Proxy Manager Web interface create new "Proxy Host" and configure your_domain.com to point to container service "wp_project_name" on port 80 or internal port that your container expose and enable let's encrypt ssl certificate.